 With a senior life settlement, you should get an offer that is somewhat more than the policy’s surrender value and less than the policy’s face value.
 You have to decide if that cash settlement will benefit you and your beneficiaries more than waiting to collect the death benefit or finding an alternative way to solve a financial issue.

 Do You Need the Cash for Retirement Income?

 Even people who enjoy comfortable retirements probably won’t tell you that they had an easy time making good retirement plans.
 Right now, Americans enjoy an average life expectancy of over 78 years.
 The interesting thing is that the older you are, the longer statisticians expect you to live.
+For instance:

-You can expect to reach an average age of 84
+- If you’re a man and 65 you can expect to reach an average age of 84

-You can expect to celebrate your 86th birthday
+- If you’re a woman and 65 you can expect to celebrate your 86th birthday

 While you should certainly celebrate a chance to live a long and productive life, you should also realize that it’s difficult for many people to make good financial plans for decades into the future.
 Before retirement, many people purchase life insurance policies to leave cash to their beneficiaries.
 Life insurance policies provide people with a good way to transfer an estate.